 A dilated trachea has numerous causes, and in almost all cases represents tracheomalacia (increased size and increased compliance).

 As is almost always the case, various diameters have been used.
 Typical figures include >26 mm in men, >23 mm in women or >3 cm for both genders.

-Although many of the underlying conditions congenital, actual dilatation of the trachea and symptomatic presentation is only later in adulthood.
+Although many of the underlying conditions congenital, actual dilatation of the trachea and symptomatic presentation are only later in adulthood.
 Thus the term congenital in the list below refers to the underlying cause, rather than presence of tracheomegaly at birth.

 - cystic fibrosis

 - Cornelia-de Lange syndrome

 Acquired tracheomalacia is a common finding, seen in approximately 10% of CT and up to 23% of autopsy and bronchoscopy series 5.